 Both AP English classes have key similarities—like exam structure—and differences, like the type of reading you'll do.
 So how will you pick which one to take?
 Consider each of the following factors before making your decision.

 As a general rule, AP Language has a broader focus and will be more directly applicable to your work in various college majors, while AP Literature is a great choice if you are interested in the arts or humanities.

 For example, if you know for sure you want to pursue engineering in college, then AP Language is probably the best choice.
-You’ll pick up some writing skills but not be overloaded with tons of reading – saving you time for other challenging courses in math and science.
+You'll pick up some writing skills, but you won’t be overloaded with tons of reading—saving you time for other challenging courses in math and science.

 But what if you have no clue what you want to study in college?
 Keep reading!

 AP Literature and AP Language have very different focuses and reading lists.
 So think about what you tend to enjoy reading!
 If you like the reading for a class, you are much more likely to complete it all and be interested in the assignments—meaning you'll get a better grade.

 For example, if you follow the news, read lots of blogs or magazines, and enjoy non-fiction books, you'll probably enjoy the AP Language reading.
 If you read fiction books for fun and enjoy writing your own stories, you might prefer AP Literature.
 Sure, you won't be doing lots of creative writing, but studying what makes literature great will help you be a better writer.

 Who Teaches These Classes at Your School?

 Preferences and future major aside, your experience in the class will really depend on how it's taught at your school and how good the teacher is.